zhravan/nixopus/docs/install/index.md

 curl -sSL https://raw.githubusercontent.com/raghavyuva/nixopus/refs/heads/master/scripts/install.sh | sudo bash
 ```

-> **Note**: The installation script has not been tested in all environments.
+> **Note**: The installation script has not been tested in all distributions and different operating systems.
 If you encounter any issues during installation, please create an issue on our [GitHub repository](https://github.com/raghavyuva/nixopus/issues) with details about your environment and the error message you received.